mongodb-university/realm-template-apps/sync-todo/v2/client/flutter/README.md

 If you do not populate the `appId` field, the app will compile and run but you won't be able to create users or log in to Atlas.

-Replace any value in the `dataExplorerLink` field with your Atlas Data Explorer link.
+Add a field called `dataExplorerLink`, and populate it with your Atlas Data Explorer link.
 This link is similar to:

 ```